mkamil92/Clustering-with-PCA-and-tSNE/README.md

 ## Project Overview

-This project aims to apply **K-Means Clustering** to two different datasets and analyze the results using dimensionality reduction techniques like **PCA** and **t-SNE**.
+In this project i apply **K-Means Clustering** to two different datasets and analyze the results using dimensionality reduction techniques like **PCA** and **t-SNE**.
 The clusters are evaluated through different visualizations and analyses to draw insights about the dataset structure and groupings.
 The following key aspects are explored in this project:

 - **PCA 2D** visualization to reduce the dataset to 2 dimensions and observe clustering patterns.
 - **t-SNE** visualization to further enhance cluster visualization with non-linear dimensionality reduction.